Morning: an American Jisei

 Something releases.

-The boundary of self softens.
+The boundary softens.

-The thought arises: This life I have called mine—what is it?
+A thought: This life I have called mine—what is it?

-Not the name,
+Not the name.

-not the history,
+not the history.

-not the body that no longer obeys.
+Not the body that no longer obeys.

 5